-What’s also worrying is that there are several recorded instances of winds exceeding this load in Australia.
+What is also worrying is that there are several recorded instances of winds exceeding this load in Australia.
 For example, 1996’s Tropical Cyclone Olivia reached a top speed of 408km/h.
 Surprisingly, that cyclone led to no fatalities.
 But it shows that current standards may not be good enough.
 Another cyclone of that power could have even more devastating consequences.
 Current building regulations may not protect against it.

 The Community Issue

-You’ll find houses of all different types and ages in most communities.
+You will find houses of all different types and ages in most communities.
 Any built before the 1980s may have no protection against high wind speeds at all.

 So, for all of the good that 2011’s regulations brought, there’s still an enormous number of homes at risk.